craigtaub/cjs-mustache-compiler/README.md

 Example APP using it located https://github.com/craigtaub/cjsmc-example-app.

-Shares compiled templates.

 # Why?
-To share same templates on server-side and client-side use (via browserify).
+To share same templates on server-side and client-side.
+Easily added to any bundle.

 # How?
 Builds them into pre-compiled templates.
+Accessible via keys as filename.

 # Architecture requirements:
     views/

 # Usage:

 # Build templates